 It is a cognitive bias which makes us exaggerate the possibilities of negative things happening to us.

 4. Anchoring bias

-Our first judgement about something or someone affects our consequential decisions and judgement in every way related to it.
+Our first judgment about something or someone affects our consequential decisions and judgment in every way related to it.
 Anchoring is the reason why the first impression someone leaves on us is the strongest.

 Anchoring, also known as focalism, is used in psychology to explain our basic tendency to heavily rely on a particular piece of information or trait when making any decisions.
 This is why you must be careful when purchasing something expensive as we tend to believe if something is expensive it is of high quality.

 We tend to strongly hold on to our beliefs and principles especially when someone challenges them as our beliefs are a part of our identity.
 The backfire effect can make us defend our beliefs strongly when we are confronted with attitude-inconsistent evidence and facts.